esdrassantos06/zipway/frontend/README.md

 - **ShortenUrlForm**: Handles URL input, submission, and displays the shortened URL
 - **UI Components**: Reusable components like Button, Input, Card, etc.

-## 🚀 Deployment

-### Deploying to Vercel

-1. Push your code to a Git repository
-2. Import the project into Vercel
-3. Set the environment variables:
-   - `NEXT_PUBLIC_API_URL=/api`
-4. Deploy the project
-5. Configure your custom domain (zipway-shortener.me)

 ### Configuring Middleware